TristanFarhood/TestRepository-/README.md

 # TestRepository-
-Test to get staret in GitHub
+Test to get started in GitHub